Case Study: Life sciences campus, Oxford City Council

 Result

 After understanding key political concerns and support, the client submitted the planning application to Oxford City Council.
-Officers gave a recommendation of support, and the employment led scheme subsequently received unanimous support at planning committee on 22 September 2022 and will be a great edition to the Oxford fringe life sciences space, and the wider OxCam Arc.
+Officers gave a recommendation of support, and the employment led scheme subsequently received unanimous support at planning committee and will be a great edition to the Oxford fringe life sciences space, and the wider OxCam Arc.

 Case Studies